 More women were worried about possible abuse than men.

-340 of the 630 people were white and 290 were black or black Asian.
+314 of the 590 people were black or black Asian.
 The HSAB is pleased that people from across all the different communities in Harrow made contact about abuse last year.

 What type of abuse were people worried about?